koriwi/react-kstate/README.md

 ```
 #### Advanced
 File 2 with fields specified
+Or you can specify an array with what you want
 ```js
 import React, { Component } from 'react' import { connect } from 'react-kstate'